 - Pickled vegetables, especially fermented ones that are prepared with brine.

 Just be careful when taking probiotics if you are immunocompromised.
-Talk to your doctor before starting to eat these foods for mood swings.
+Talk to your doctor or healthcare professional before starting to eat these foods

 3. Dark Chocolate